Deeksh022/Xray_Crack_finder/README.md

 Contours whisper the geometry of flaws.

-The overlay illuminates the chief fracture—painted with hues of consequence.
+This overlay illuminates the chief fracture—painted with hues of consequence.

+Main Collaborators and Contributors to our project: **Srijan S Shetty, Sanath and Deekshith Naik**